doug-fish/cloud-center-test/readme.md

 Here’s a scenario that you can try out that I hope illustrates the problem I am having.

 1. Create a new service
+Note: you should be able to import the service using the cliqr command line with the following command:

+    rerun cliqr: services-create --data service.json

+If that works, skip forward to step 2.
+If not, follow on below.

 Admin->Services->Add Service

     - Choose External Service,